Bronchiectasis and Asthma: Is There a Higher Chance of Comorbidity?

 Other Notable Similarities

-• More Common in Women – Women are more prone to developing symptoms of asthma and bronchiectasis.
-[4]
+• More Common in Women: Women are more prone to developing symptoms of asthma4 and bronchiectasis.5

-• Symptoms Can Be Triggered – Environmental and external factors—such as cold weather, air pollutants, or smoking—may trigger a worsening of symptoms for both asthma [5] and bronchiectasis.
-[6]
+• Symptoms Can Be Triggered: Environmental and external factors—such as cold weather, air pollutants, or smoking—may trigger a worsening of symptoms for both asthma6 and bronchiectasis.7

-• Symptoms Can Be Managed – Depending on your individual symptoms and health history, your doctor can prescribe an effective treatment plan to help you manage each condition and still live a healthy, active lifestyle.
+• Symptoms Can Be Managed: Depending on your individual symptoms and health history, your clinician can prescribe an effective treatment plan to help you manage each condition and still live a healthy, active lifestyle.

 Differences Between Asthma and Bronchiectasis